Our Corporate Partners

-Our partnerships with Bulgari, GSK, IKEA Foundation, Reckitt Benckiser, Unilever, Accenture, C&A, Johnson & Johnson and Procter & Gamble demonstrate the benefits that a global partnership with Save the Children can bring.
+Our partnerships with Bulgari, GSK, The Boston Consulting Group, IKEA Foundation, Reckitt Benckiser, Unilever, Accenture, C&A, Johnson & Johnson and Procter & Gamble demonstrate the benefits that a global partnership with Save the Children can bring.

 The members of our Global Corporate Partnerships Advisory Group are:

 - Rita Girotti, Marketing Advisory - Save the Children Italy (Chair)

 - Natasha Parker -Partnerships Director (Acting) Save the Children UK

 - Luciana Bonifacio, Senior Director, Global Corporate Partnerships & Deputy AVP - Save the Children US

 - Marie Dahlgren, Corporate Partnerships Manager - Save the Children Sweden